Helloween (2025) review – Ronan Summers shines in this campy B-movie

 Some of these clowns would find themselves messing with the wrong people and having their painted faces stomped in by angry civilians.
 Tragically, one 16 year old even earned himself a free ride to the mortuary during an incident in Pennsylvania.
 What was, initially, assumed to be the only recorded case of a killer clown actually, well, killing somebody.
 Eventually turned out to be the opposite, as the victim was the clown himself.

-I was recently asked to check this movie out.
-Naturally, being an indie horror, I was more than happy to take a look.
-I have to admit, I was quite surprised to see that the director of this film, Phil Claydon, was also responsible for the satirical comedy-horror film Lesbian Vampire Killers.
+This movie comes courtesy of director Phil Claydon, who was also responsible for the satirical comedy-horror film Lesbian Vampire Killers.
 I remember seeing posters for that movie everywhere back in 2009.
 In fact, I lived just a few doors away from a bus-stop with a huge advertisement for it that didn’t seem to change for over a year.

 Claydon has taken a big departure from those light satirical horror vibes into something altogether less comedic.
 With that being said, it wouldn’t be accurate to say that Helloween takes itself all that seriously.
 This is pure, unadulterated, B-movie fun and I am here for it.
 This film is completely unashamed to be almost comic-book levels of camp.